The Last Thing He Told Me (TV series): Release

 The Last Thing He Told Me premiered on April 14, 2023, with the first two episodes available instantly and the rest debuting on a weekly basis until May 19 on Apple TV+.
-The second season is scheduled to premiere on Apple TV on February 20, 2026.
+The second season premiered on Apple TV on February 20, 2026.

 Reception

+On the review aggregator website Rotten Tomatoes, the first season a 41% approval rating based on 34 critic reviews.
+The website's critics consensus reads, "Jennifer Garner's sensitive performance brings some heart to the proceedings, but monotonous pacing and a glossy veneer keep this mystery from standing out from the pack."
 Metacritic, which uses a weighted average, assigned a score of 49 out of 100 based on 19 critics, indicating "mixed or average reviews".
 The show reached 4.5 million unique viewers in its first 31 days of streaming.

+The second season has a 56% approval rating on review aggregator Rotten Tomatoes based on 9 critic reviews.